Financing House Expenses

 If the elder lacks legal capacity, make sure the Durable Power of Attorney authorizes loans.
 If it doesn’t, guardianship could be necessary.

 At the closing of sale of the property, this mortgage can be paid off, and the remaining funds will be distributed to the seller/elder.
 The paying of this kind of mortgage should not be treated as a “gift” under Medicaid as long as the entire amount can be validated by receipts and verifications.

 When Homeowner Remains in the Home

-The options outlined above are all available to the elder who remains in the home.
+The options outlined above are also available to the elder who remains in the home.

-The funds drawn from the HELOC or funds lent by a family member are not "income" under the Medicaid rules, so receipt of such payment would not put the elder over the income cap for Global Options Medicaid.
-However, to avoid any build-up of cash in the Medicaid recipient's account, payments should be paid directly to the third party vendor (or tax assessor).
+The funds drawn from the HELOC or funds lent by a family member are not “income” under the Medicaid rules.
+However, to avoid any build-up of cash in the Medicaid recipient’s account, payments should be paid directly to the third party vendor (or tax assessor).

 Reverse mortgages are the main additional option that is available to an elderly homeowner.
 They may seem expensive, but they are often the only way to free up cash to arrange for 24/7 care in the home.
 They can enable an elder to stay home for several years.